CodeSmile-0000011110110111/data.io-home/index.md

 \> enter north into cs valley
 You head north, unexpectedly entering a dark alley due to human-machine miscommunication.
 Suddenly, you find yourself immersed in woefully escaped delimiters, culture-unique encodings and flawed-type converters.

-A goggely voice gloomingly whispers: "seeeequl".
+A goggely voice gloomingly whispers:

+"Seequl.
+Seeeeequl!"

 You sweat and shiver as you ...

 \> use data<io>
 Okay.
 You win.